Main menu:

 by Linda Rhodes & Kathryn Abnett

 Inspector Thomas Simmons of Romford was shot near Bretons House on the Upper Rainham Road in January 1885, and died four days later.
-The search for his killers culminated in a second police murder, that of PC Joseph Byrnes at Plumpton in Cumberland.
-This meticulously researched and lavishly illustrated book describes the crimes and the subsequent country-wide manhunt, court cases and executions (including the triple hanging of Rudge, Martin & Baker in Carlisle).
+The search for his killers culminated in the murder of PC Joseph Byrnes at Plumpton in Cumberland.
+This meticulously researched and lavishly illustrated book describes the crimes, the country-wide manhunt, court cases and executions (including the triple hanging of Rudge, Martin & Baker in Carlisle).
+The illustrations include previously unpublished views of old Romford, together with newly-discovered prison photographs of the criminals.

-"There are numerous illustrations, plus a list of sources with further reading and an index.
+Reviewed in the Essex Family Historian: "There are numerous illustrations, plus a list of sources with further reading and an index.
 The authors have meticulously researched all the aspects of Victorian police work in connection with the murders, in great detail.
 A graphic and very readable case study".

-The book is published by Wharncliffe (the local history arm of Pen & Sword Books), rrp £12.99, and is available at bookshops.
+The book is published by Wharncliffe/Pen & Sword Books, rrp £12.99, and is available at bookshops.
+Click here to purchase the Romford Outrage on Amazon.co.uk.

 To book a talk on the Romford Outrage, please click here.

-Links to details of our other books:
+Links to details of our other true crime books:

 The Dagenham Murder: the brutal killing of PC George Clark, 1846